Most of your questions will be answered in the Guidelines, Terms and Conditions found in the How to Enter page.

 No. You can enter multiple categories but cannot win multiple categories.

-Yes, self-published books are eligible this year provided they have an ISBN number are printed in book form.
+Yes, self-published books are eligible provided they have an ISBN number and are printed in book form.

 No, you must complete an online entry form.
 If you do not have access to a computer or internet, your local Library membership will allow free computer access.